visspric/starbucks_purchasing_decisions/README.md

 - unwrapped the values of 'channels' column in portfolio_datawhich are originally lists
 - unwrapped 'value' column in the transcript_data
 - encoded categorical column 'event'
+- dropped rows with '118' as the value for the 'age' column.
 - The 3 datasets are merged by 'id' column in profile_data and 'person' column in transcript_data, then merged to portfolio data by 'id'(offer id) column.
 - After dropping the null values in the merged DataFrame, there are 14825 customers.
 15,100 BOGO offer were completed, 16,970 offers were completed, and 0 informational offers were completed.